klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.ipfs.md

 caver.ipfs.add(path)
 ```

 Adds a file to IPFS.
-The IPFS hash (Content Identifier-CID) of the file uploaded to IPFS is returned.
+The IPFS hash (Content Identifier-CID) of the uploaded file is returned.

 **Parameters**